bwees/AggieSpiritWidget/README.md

 # Aggie Spirit iOS Widget

-#### ⚠️⚠️ I am no longer actively developing this widget in favor of developing a standalone app.
-This widget will no longer receive updates and will likely break once TAMU switches to their new API.
-I will continue to run the caching component but will not update it once the API breaks.
+#### ⚠️⚠️ This widget is no longer developed and its source data is no longer updated.
+I am working on a standalone app.
+Check it out and give it a ⭐! https://github.com/pavitgopal/ReveilleRides